Norman31415/PWC_Callcenterdashboard/Python/Data preperation.md

 ###Data Preparation

-## preparation process may include
+## The preparation process may include

 #Data (set) Selection
  • i.e. selection of relevant observations and variables associated with them